 Unit 2 was synchronised to the national grid the same year.

-In August, a fire breaks out at the station amidst tensions with unions over pay increases causing damage.
+In August, a fire broke out at the station amidst tensions with unions over pay increases causing damage.
 This also caused further delays.

 The government’s Public Enterprises Minister Pravin Gordhan announced a forensic probe into delays and cost overruns on the completion of Kusile and Medupi Power Stations.